dearhive/MashShare/readme.txt

 == Upgrade Notice ==

 = 2.1.6 =
-2.1.6 This updates changes the style of the the plus button for better HTML5 compatibility.
+2.1.6 This updates changes the style of the the plus button for HTML5 compatibility.
 If you modified the plus button on your page its possible that you have to convert some of your custom css styles. <strong>Note:</strong> Update your Sharebar and network Add-On to latest version for this update.